Working With You To Build A Better Future

 If you are going through a gay divorce or lesbian divorce and are worried your relationship with your kids is under threat, Travis Thompson will do everything possible to secure your custody rights.

-While Texas law did not recognize same-sex marriage until 2015, it has long recognized common-law marriage when a couple agrees to get married, lives in Texas as a married couple and represents themselves to others in the state as a married couple.
+A: While Texas law did not recognize same-sex marriage until 2015, it has long recognized common-law marriage when a couple agrees to get married, lives in Texas as a married couple and represents themselves to others in the state as a married couple.
 While the question of whether the U.S. Supreme Court’s decision legalizing same-sex marriage should be applied retroactively, there are some indications that Texas courts believe it should.

 Therefore, a same-sex couple that got legally married in another state before 2015 and have lived in Texas as a married couple since then could be considered to have been a married couple here since the date of their out-of-state marriage.